InterfaceConsciousness/interfaceconsciousness.github.io/_pages/research.md

 ## Project B: SLP-Tests and Expanding the Interface

-**Summary**: Transform questions of artificial consciousness into operational tests (SLP-tests: subjective-linguistic, latent-emergent, phenomenological-structural), designed to evaluate the richness, coherence, and integrative capacity of (emergent) interfaces.
+**Summary**: Transforms questions of artificial consciousness into operational tests (SLP-tests: subjective-linguistic, latent-emergent, phenomenological-structural) to evaluate the richness, coherence, and integrative capacity of (emergent) interfaces.
+Designs novel interfaces.

 **Type**: Empirical (Engineering, Benchmarking)